Kulgar/redmine_discussions_plugin/README.md

 **Info:** unfortunately redmine has no "scaffold" generator.
 But you can create a simple rails app (or reuse an app you already have), use the scaffold generator there and copy paste all the files you want from this rails app to your plugin folder.

-For instance, this is what can be done for discussions:
+For instance, this is what can be done for discussions (from another app than redmine!):

 `rails g scaffold discussion subject:string content:text project:belongs_to priority:belongs_to author:belongs_to --no-jbuilder --no-scaffold-stylesheet --no-javascripts --no-stylesheets`